|

 Theofilo Folengo (1491-1544), used the word corso to describe a Cane Corso in deadly fight with a bear or with a lion wounded by a hunter.
 In this use Cane Corso was compared in an interesting manner with Molosso, "canes inter seu corsos sive molossus", which translates from Latin as dog - either Corso or Molosso).

 Meaning can be found using the Latin noun "cohors", Roman "coorte", or Praetorian "cohort", to show evidence of the ancient function of a bodyguard, one of the primary functions (among others) this breed was entrusted with.
+"Guardian" and "Protector" are meanings derived from the Latin "Cohors".

 Some cynologists say the name corso should be connected with the ancient Celt or Provencal matrix.
 The word corso, meaning in this interpretation, "strong", as it is similar to the English adjective “coarse”.
 (The word coarse being used in this instance with the meaning of rough, or unrefined.)